-- Approximately 85% of the District is green belt with many miles of unspoilt coast line. - The District has the fourth lowest carbon footprint in Essex - The three main settlements of Rochford, Rayleigh and Hockley are each less than one hour from London by train - There are 3 Sites of Special Scientific Interest the Crouch and Roach Estuaries; Foulness; and Hockley Woods - There are 10 designated conservation areas. - A number of sites and buildings of historic interest.
+- Approximately 85% of the District is green belt with many miles of unspoilt coast line. - The District has the fourth lowest carbon footprint in Essex - The three main settlements of Rochford, Rayleigh and Hockley are each less than one hour from London by train - There are 3 Sites of Special Scientific Interest the Crouch and Roach Estuaries; Foulness; and Hockley Woods - Etc.